 - Income for life (or a term of years) to you and/or other designated beneficiaries

 - An immediate tax deduction

 In exchange for an irrevocable gift of cash or securities, the Natural Resources Council of Maine will agree to pay one or two annuitants you name a fixed sum each year for life.
 The older the annuitants are at the time of the gift, the greater the fixed income that we can agree to pay.
 Minimum gift is $10,000.

 Charitable Remainder Trusts

 A charitable remainder trust is one of the most flexible and beneficial charitable tools available today.
-In exchange for a gift of cash or securities, a separate tax-exempt trust can be set up for your benefit.
-The trust will pay income to one or more persons for life, or for a term of years (not to exceed 20).
+Donors create a separate tax-exempt trust that will pay income to one or more persons for life, or for a term of years (not to exceed 20).
 Income or capital gains taxes are paid only on distributions to the lifetime income beneficiaries, making the charitable remainder trust an excellent vehicle to provide tax-free investment growth and avoidance of capital gains taxes on highly appreciated assets.
 After the death of the last beneficiary (or the expiration of the term of years), the Natural Resources Council of Maine receives the remaining trust assets.

 As always, we encourage you to work with your attorney or financial advisor to determine the best path for you.
 Please do not hesitate to contact me with any questions or to share news that you have included NRCM in your estate plans.

 Gretta J. Wark